Disclosure

 : This site uses affiliate links, you can read our affiliate policy here.

 Whether you are staying in Port Angeles as a base for your Olympic Peninsula explorations, or just stopping in before taking the ferry to Vancouver Island for an epic road trip, this area has so much to offer!
-Having a week or more to explore would be ideal, but if you are strapped for time, here are some things to do in Port Angeles, Washington for a quick trip.
+Having a week or more to explore (especially the nearby Olympic National Park) would be ideal.

 The Dungeness National Wildlife Refuge is a beautiful area about 30-minutes east of Port Angeles, and just one of the many things to do in Port Angeles.
 It has fantastic views of the Strait of Juan de Fuca and many options for hiking and wildlife observations.
 A small entry fee of $3 is collected at a self-pay station near the parking lot.